VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/digitallogic.md

 # Chapter 24 - Digital Logic

 Digital logic is what it sounds like- it's doing logical operations on digital data - 1's and 0's; True and False.
-Chain some of (er, a lot of) these logical operations togother and you can do anything you want!
+Chain some of (er, a lot of) these logical operations together and you can do anything you want!
 Want to make your own CPU?
 Done.
 Want to make dedicated circuitry to do what your code does but hundreds of times faster?
 This is the way to do it.

-As an example, here's a rather artistic representation of a digital logic circuit that takes in a four bit binary number and outputs seven different signals coropsonding to the lights on a 7-segment LED to show the right number (in hexadecimal)
+As an example, here's a rather artistic representation of a digital logic circuit that takes in a four bit binary number and outputs seven different signals corresponding to the lights on a 7-segment LED to show the right number (in hexadecimal)

 {{< columns >}}